 Creating an Override Condition for the new Cache Object

-Once the object has been created you will need to add a condition to it.
+Once the object is created, add a condition to it.

-Click the gear icon to the right of the object and select Conditions.
+- Click the Attach a condition link to the right of the object.

-Fill out the New Condition window as follows:
+- Fill out the Create a new cache setting fields as follows:

 - Leave the Priority field set at its default value.

-You could use any backend response header in the Apply If field to make decisions on caching.
+You can use any backend response header in the Apply if field to make decisions on caching.

-beresp.http.Content-Type ~ "^text/html" could be used to specify different caching rules for HTML documents.
+beresp.http.Content-Type ~ "^text/html" can be used to specify different caching rules for HTML documents.